 As you ponder medical school, you may be wondering, “What is the difference between an MD and a DO?”
-In the U.S., there are two types of degrees in which physicians can practice medicine: an MD, a doctor of medicine, or a DO, a doctor of osteopathic medicine.
+In the U.S., there are two types of degrees that lead to the practice of medicine as a physician: an MD, a doctor of medicine, or a DO, a doctor of osteopathic medicine.

 The two degrees reflect different types of medical school training.
-MDs attend allopathic medical schools, while DOs attend osteopathic medical schools.
+MD-granting institutions are often called allopathic medical schools, while DOs attend osteopathic medical schools.

 About one-quarter of U.S. medical students train at osteopathic medical schools.
-That number has grown significantly in recent years, with the American Association of Colleges of Osteopathic Medicine reporting first year enrollment at osteopathic medical schools rising by more than 40% over the past decade.
-That spike is, at least, in part due to additional DO-granting medical schools opening.
+That number has grown significantly in recent years, with the American Association of Colleges of Osteopathic Medicine reporting that first-year enrollment at osteopathic medical schools rose by 68% between 2011–2012 and 2021–2022.
+That growth is, at least in part, due to the opening of additional DO-granting medical schools.

-In terms of the requirements to apply to MD and DO programs, the criteria are virtually the same, with both osteopathic and allopathic programs weighing grade-point average and Medical College Admission Test (MCAT) scores heavily.
-The curriculum is largely the same structure, with students in both types of programs typically spending much of their first 12–24 months in the classroom and the majority of their training beyond that in a clinical setting.
+In terms of the applications requirements for MD and DO programs, the criteria are virtually the same, with both osteopathic and allopathic programs weighing grade-point average and Medical College Admission Test (MCAT) scores heavily.
+The curricular structure of both programs is largely the same, with students typically spending much of their first 12–24 months in the classroom and the majority of their training beyond that in a clinical setting.

-In the past, graduates from osteopathic and allopathic medical schools have generally matched with residency programs through separate processes.
+In the past, graduates from osteopathic and allopathic medical schools had generally matched with residency programs through separate processes.

 In an effort to simplify the graduate medical education (GME) accreditation system in the United States, the organizations that accredit GME—the Accreditation Council for Graduate Medical Education and the American Osteopathic Association (AOA)—have changed how they do things.

-The 2020 Main Residency Match marked the completion of the transition to a single accreditation system and the consolidation to one Match for U.S. DO and MD seniors.
+The 2020 Main Residency Match marked the completion of the transition to a single accreditation system and the consolidation to a single Match for U.S. DO and MD seniors.

-Those changes also affect licensing.
-Most residency programs will accept the Comprehensive Osteopathic Medical Licensing Examination taken by DO graduates, as well as the United States Medical Licensure Exam which is taken by MD graduates and can be taken by DO graduates.
+Most residency programs will accept the Comprehensive Osteopathic Medical Licensing Examination (COMLEX-USA) taken by DO students, as well as the United States Medical Licensure Exam (USMLE) that is taken by MD students and may also be taken by DO students.

-“If a student is somebody who really enjoys that patient-centered approach and really is of the mindset that medicine is a mind-body-spirit relationship, a DO program will serve them well,” said John D. Schriner, PhD, associate dean for admissions and student affairs at Ohio University Heritage College of Osteopathic Medicine, one of 37 member schools of the AMA Accelerating Change in Medical Education Consortium.
+“If a student is somebody who really enjoys that patient-centered approach and really is of the mindset that medicine is a mind-body-spirit relationship, a DO program will serve them well,” said John D. Schriner, PhD, associate dean for admissions and student affairs at Ohio University Heritage College of Osteopathic Medicine, which has received grant support from the AMA for innovation in education.

-The 2021 Match, the second fully combined Match for DOs and MDs, yielded positive results for graduates from both types of schools.
-About 6,300 U.S. DO seniors submitted rank order lists of programs, and 89.1% of them matched.
-That percentage is a bit lower than the 92.8% Match percentage posted by graduates of U.S. MD-granting medical schools.
+The 2022 Match, the third fully combined Match for DOs and MDs, yielded positive results for graduates from both types of schools.
+About 7,300 U.S. DO seniors submitted rank-order lists of programs, and 91.3% of them matched.
+That percentage is a bit lower than the 93.9% Match percentage posted by seniors at U.S. MD-granting medical schools.

-By comparison, less than 30% of active U.S. physicians with MD credentials practice in primary care specialties: 11.3% are family physicians or in general practice, 10.6% are internists, and 6.8% are pediatricians.
-That data comes from the Association of American Medical Colleges.
+By comparison, 28% of active U.S. physicians with MDs practice in primary care specialties: 11% are family physicians or in general practice, 10.4% are internists and 6.8% are pediatricians.
+This data comes from the Association of American Medical Colleges.